walkman315/007-TheBond/README.md

 Join the The Discord Community  to know the Updation and Accounment of the tools 😊 (https://discord.gg/WAhQ8EcV4C)
 # Disscussion and Sponsor
 if you have any idea or Sugesstion for the tool do let's us know in the Disscussion and you your view will be Appriciated 🙌 , If you want to Donate money contanct me on instagram .
-Want to discuss,  messgae me in the  section 🧐
+Want to discuss,  messgae me in the  DIcussion section 🧐
 # follow or watch  🚶‍♂️
 follow me for more script like this or  watch the repositiry  for the devlopment